Preparing Your Cluster and Your Local Machine

 Kubernetes has become the most popular way to deploy, run and manage containers in production.
 Google Cloud Platform, Microsoft Azure and Amazon Web Services and many more companies provide managed Kubernetes environment.

-The official API Platform distribution contains a built-in Helm (the k8s package manager) chart to deploy in a wink on any of these platforms.
+The API Platform symfony variant contains a built-in Helm (the k8s package manager) chart to deploy in a wink on any of these platforms.

 This guide is based on Helm 3.